Working as a medical cannabis clinician in the UK: finding insuranceApril 23, 2020 | IN INFORMATION | BY Kate Thorpe

 Prof Michael Barnes, Chair of the Medical Cannabis Clinicians Society said, “Apart from two specific medications, Sativex and Epidiolex, medical cannabis – along with many other treatments – is at present classed as an unlicensed medicine.
 Doctors prescribing unlicensed products take full clinical responsibility for any consequences of the prescription and might not be covered by professional indemnity insurance.
 This is something that causes many clinicians concerns and prevents more widespread prescribing.

 Medical cannabis is a safe treatment with often significant benefits and few side effects.
 Clinicians can be reassured that if they prescribe within the legal parameters then they are very safe – although they still need insurance cover.”

 When you are looking for new insurance, which includes medical cannabis, as a doctor operating in the private sector for the first time, or you’re renewing your existing coverage, it’s important to choose your provider well.

 We spoke to Richard Cupit, from the Medical Caring Professions Division at Towergate Insurance about their coverage for UK doctors.

-“Towergate is the largest independent insurance broker in the UK and our medical division has been arranging insurance for members of the medical and caring professions for over 100 years.
+“Towergate is one of the largest independent insurance brokers in the UK and our medical division has been arranging insurance for members of the medical and caring professions for over 100 years.
 As leading specialists in this field, we’re committed to supporting the UK’s doctors who are looking to prescribe medical cannabis to their patients.

 If doctors are already working privately, with insurance already in place, then it is important to check with your insurer that the changes in your scope of practice – i.e. starting to prescribe medical cannabis products – are included in your existing coverage.